 Manufacturing PMI in Myanmar averaged 47.65 points from 2016 until 2022, reaching an all time high of 55.50 points in April of 2018 and a record low of 27.50 points in March of 2021.
 This page provides - Myanmar Manufacturing Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Myanmar Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Manufacturing PMI in Myanmar is expected to be 30.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Myanmar to stand at 50.00 in 12 months time.
-In the long-term, the Myanmar Manufacturing PMI is projected to trend around 52.00 points in 2022, according to our econometric models.
+Manufacturing PMI in Myanmar is expected to be 49.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Myanmar Manufacturing PMI is projected to trend around 52.00 points in 2023, according to our econometric models.